MCMicS/jenkins-control-plugin/README.txt

 Plugin Compatibility :

-This plugin was built with JDK 1.6 and ideaIU-10.0.1 version.
-Jenkins 1.437 was use for manual testing.
+This plugin was built with JDK 1.6 and ideaIU-10.5.0 version.
+Jenkins CIs of jenkins-ci and apache.org are used for manual testing.

 Installation steps: